If i can cook / you know god can: Chapter 6

 Chapter 6 is about Brazil.
 Shange talks about the different colors of the populations of different sections of Brazil, saying that the south is industrialized and "mythologically white", while it's thought that the "Africans" live in the north.
 She talks about how when she was at a university in Bahia she asked each student to bring in the beginning of a performance piece or something based either off their lives or the world as they knew it.
 Each student talked about a myth, which she found disturbing and says that "My students were validating themselves as the 'other' where they were not the other."
 Shange says that "We are not folklore."
 In terms of Brazil, she says that "the epitome and apex of Brazilian life may be the continually multiplying mulatta, but we must all eat whatever our hue, or the hue and cry over who we are."
 She then goes about looking at what makes up the primary dishes, focusing on Brazilian rice.
 Shange makes the point that Brazil has the highest percentage of people of African descent who live outside continent and that "We eat what they eat, just differently.
 These recipes have stayed with us for centuries, being improvised here and there, where we found somethin' we were accustomed to in, say, Guinea was not available at the mouth of the Amazon."

 Chapter 7

 In Chapter 7, Shange talks about the Juba, "a dance of coutrin'", that is found in the Caribbean and the community of slaves in North America.
 Chapter 7 briefly discusses dance in slave culture and says that "it's time to tend to our own gardens.
 Let's grow some sweet potatoes to keep the niggah alive."
 It mentions the crops that were carried into the new world, and talks about Carolina rice, which Shange was raised on.
 It talks about different preparations of rice, and Shange relates style of cooking to location.
 She chides her mother for thinking that spice and a burnt bottom are ruining the rice, when rice with a crusty bottom is common in the Caribbean.
-Shange then goes back to dance, talking about classes taken at the Clark Center.
+Shange then goes back to dance, talking about classes taken at the Clark Center for the Performing Arts.